Ator 2 – L'invincibile Orion: Production

 In early 1983, a few months after Ator, the Fighting Eagle was a commercial success, D'Amato embarked on a new project, casting Miles O'Keeffe again as the lead and Lisa Foster as his partner.
 D'Amato and scriptwriter José Maria Sanchez, who had already worked on the first Ator film, prepared a prehistoric film in the vein of the successful Academy Award-winning French film Quest for Fire (1981).
 The working title was Adamo ed Eva.
 According to D'Amato, when everything was ready for the shoot and rehearsals had already begun, Miles O'Keeffe backed out for religious and moral reasons.
 Mark Gregory played the lead role in Adamo ed Eva.

 O'Keeffe starred in Ator 2 instead.
-D'Amato commented that "Ator 2 was made in great haste and almost without a script", and includes footage from the first Ator film in the form of flashbacks.
-D'Amato said they made it "to take advantage of a contract we had with Miles O'Keefe".
+D'Amato commented that "Ator 2 was made in great haste and almost without a script," and includes footage from the first Ator film in the form of flashbacks.
+D'Amato said they made it to take advantage of a contract they had with Miles O'Keeffe.

 Release

 Italy

-According to Kinnard & Crnkovich, the film was released in Italy on December 16, 1982, while Michele Giordano states that filming only began in early 1983 and both Michele Giordano and Roberto Poppi maintain that the film was never theatrically released in Italy.
-On VHS, it was released by Eureka Video as Ator l'invincibile, which is the cinematic title of the first part.
+According to Kinnard & Crnkovich, the film was released in Italy on December 16, 1982, while Michele Giordano states that filming only began in early 1983.
+(Giordano and Poppi both maintain that the film was never theatrically released in Italy.)
+On VHS, it was released by Eureka Video as Ator l'invincibile, which is actually the cinematic title of the previous Ator.

 United States

-Ator 2 was released in the United States as The Blade Master on February 15, 1984 with a 92 minute running time.
-The film was shown on American television under the title The Cave Dwellers, a version of the film that included footage from the film Taur the Mighty.
+Ator 2 was released in the United States as The Blade Master on February 15, 1984 with a 92-minute running time.
+The film was shown on American television under the title Cave Dwellers, a version of the film that included footage from the film Taur the Mighty in the opening credits.

 Other countries

-The film has also been released under the titles Ator the Invincible (Great Britain), Ator II - Der Unbesiegbare (Germany), and both Ator, el invencible and Ator 2, el invencible (Spain).
+The film has also been released under the titles Ator the Invincible (United Kingdom), Ator II - Der Unbesiegbare (Germany), and both Ator, el invencible and Ator 2, el invencible (Spain).